Anakin: General Grievous. You're shorter than I expected.

 - The only things known about Vash is that he's tall, has blonde hair, and a red coat.
 Some other details occasionally pop up, but those are as often wrong as right (such as him using a boomerang) from seeing people mistaken for Vash.

 The first episode of the anime focuses on several bounty hunters who become suspicious of each other as they try to figure out who the real Vash is.
 Conversely, in the manga, the cities are festooned with wanted ads featuring his picture, so this isn't an issue.

-Used in Kirby of the Stars.
-When the residents of Pop Star learn that a mighty Star Warrior is coming, Tiff pictures a handsome, sword-wielding hero vaguely similar to Roy.
+- When the residents of Pop Star learn that a mighty Star Warrior is coming, Tiff pictures a handsome, sword-wielding hero vaguely similar to Roy.
 Instead, she gets...
 Kirby.
 Her imagined expectation literally shatters to pieces.

 - In Hetalia: Axis Powers, Germany expects Italy to be very sly and powerful as Italy is a descendant of the Roman Empire.
 Instead, he gets a Lovable Coward hiding in a tomato box, who believes that during wars, the best course of action is to surrender.

-Patalliro had this effect on Bancoran when they first met, since the photo Bancoran was given to identify the prince had been touched up to make him look more like a bishounen and less like the chibi he actually is.
+- Patalliro! had this effect on Bancoran when they first met, since the photo Bancoran was given to identify the prince had been touched up to make him look more like a Bishōnen and less like the chibi he actually is.